rdiankov/openrave/docs/en/tutorials/openravepy_beginning.rst

 Locking/Thread-safety Mechanisms
 --------------------------------

 When doing heavy operations, the environment should **always be locked** to keep other users from changing it.
-All environment methods are multi-thread safe, but any other method to kinbodies, robots, controllers, planners, etc are **not thread safe**!
+All environment methods are **multi-thread safe**, but any other method to kinbodies, robots, controllers, planners, etc are **not thread safe**!
+If the documentation does not say multi-thread safe, **don't use the method without locking the environment**!

 Locking is done with **Environment.Lock(dolock)**.
 Scoped locking can be implemented using a